NCAR/sage-java-refactoring-application-initial/README.md

 ## Business Rules

-* A Dataset must have a title.
+* Datasets must have a title.
-* Title must be unique (case insensitive).
+* Titles must be unique (case insensitive).
-* A Dataset must have at least one Keyword.
+* Datasets must have at least one Keyword.

 ## Tips and Encouragement

 * Take some time to look through the source code prior to starting your work.
-* It is recommended using an IDE for this work, we recommend Intellij, Eclipse, or Visual Studio Code.
+* We recommend using an IDE such as Intellij, Eclipse, or Visual Studio Code for this work.
 * A friendly reminder that this is a multithreaded environment.
-* Unit tests are expected be written as well as other production level code.
+* We expect you to write unit tests as well as other production level code.

 ## Acknowledgements